 As an assistant programme manager, Fardawza will be supporting the development and delivery of What Works for Children’s Social Care programmes, which aim to improve outcomes for children, young people and their families.

 Prior to WWCSC, she worked for the National Institute for Health Research which aims to improve the health and wealth of the nation through research.
 Fardawza worked in the social care workstream programme where she focussed on improving and strengthening the way social care is delivered for users of care services, carers and the public.

-She has completed a BA in International Relations from The University of Birmingham, which has led her interest in the social care field in particular vulnerable families and children.
+She has completed a BA in International Relations from The University of Birmingham, which has led her interest in the social care field in particular poverty, inequality and development.

 In her spare time, Fardawza enjoys listening to crime podcasts and watching political documentaries.